Services Contacts Free Consultation via WhatsApp

 Does the UAE accept electronic apostille?

 No, the UAE does not accept either paper or electronic apostilles.
 The country is not a party to the Hague Convention, and no form of apostille is recognized.
-Only physical consular legalization with original seals from the Minjust, MFA, and UAE Embassy.
+Only physical consular legalization with original seals from the Minjust, MID, and UAE Embassy.
+Furthermore, Law 145-FZ explicitly states that consular legalization in electronic form is not carried out (Art.
+4, para.
+4).

 How much does consular legalization for the UAE cost?

 From 15,000 to 30,000 rubles per document for self-processing, and from 18,000 to 35,000 rubles when using an agency (turnkey).
 The main cost component is the consular fee of the UAE Embassy (approximately 150–200 USD per document).
-Additional expenses: notarized certification of a copy, MFA state fee, courier services.
+Additional expenses: notarized certification of a copy, MID state fee, MOFA stamp in the UAE, translation, courier services.

 Do I need to translate documents for legalization in the UAE?